 6. Avoid going overboard:

 It would be good to avert disastrous oversight in order to capture the attention of the recruiter, being concise and specific can be the right aspect.
 Practicing the answers well ahead can be right so that quick and clear answers flow in the interview.
-The recording feature available in phones can be used so that the content evaluation can be done and also length of the response can be noted.
+The recording feature available in phones can be used so that the content evaluation can be done and also the length of the response can be noted.

 7. Being strategic: